 What are the global perspectives on a criminal justice career?

-Choosing the right concentration within an online criminal justice degree program in Arizona depends largely on your career goals and interests.
-Popular concentrations include law enforcement, corrections, forensic science, and cybersecurity.
-According to the Arizona Department of Public Safety, law enforcement careers in the state are expected to grow by about 4% through 2028, highlighting opportunities in this area.
+Choosing the right concentration within an online criminal justice degree program in Arizona depends on your career goals and interests.
+Common concentrations include law enforcement, corrections, cybersecurity, and forensic science.
+Arizona's criminal justice job market is growing, with the Arizona Department of Administration projecting a 7% increase in law enforcement roles by 2030.

 Related Criminal Justice Rankings for Nearby States